-Like the other famous “product” from Stuttgart with a “S” in the name the camera is extremely well build and quite heavy.
+Like the other famous “product” from Stuttgart with an “S” in the name the camera is extremely well built and quite heavy.
 I love the little details, like the hidden button on the bottom plate to open the camera, which prevents accidental opening of the back.
 After ripping one cheap film with my Yashica Electro 35 GT once, I also like the back-counting film counter, which also locks the advance lever when the film is full.
 However, the little button to operate it can be easily mixed up with the shutter release, like on the Smena.
 The advance lever at the bottom of the camera is a bit unusual, but I got used to it (my Zorki 10 has it at the same position).
-The camera has a cold shoe and a PC terminal for a flash, a build in coupled selenium meter, self timer, a tripod mount and of course a cable release connector.
+The camera has a cold shoe and a PC terminal for a flash, a built-in coupled selenium meter, self-timer, a tripod mount and of course a cable release connector.

-Although quite heavy, the Retina is a quite small SLR by today’s standards, and a very quite one too.
+Although quite heavy, the Retina is a quite small SLR by today’s standards, and a very quiet one too.

 Taking pictures: Open the camera with the hidden button under the tripod mount.
 Load your film.
 Set the film speed by simultaneously pressing the little button on the DIN/ASA indicator on the top of the camera and turning the “setting wheel” under the lens.
 Now set the film counter to the little ♦ next to the correct number of exposures (24 / 36), rewind and release 2 times and you are ready to go.

-The so called “setting wheel” main purpose is tho set the desired ƒ stop, while the shutter speed is selected by turning the ring next to the base of the lens.
+The so-called “setting wheel” main purpose is to set the desired ƒ stop, while the shutter speed is selected by turning the ring next to the base of the lens.
 As you will notice, changing the speed also changes the aperture, which is very confusing in the beginning.
-The reason for this was the idea to make the camera easier to operate… Next to the DIN/ASA setting wheel you will find the exposure meter.
+The reason for this was the idea to make the camera easier to operate… Close to the DIN/ASA setting wheel, you will find the exposure meter.
 With the setting wheel, you set the camera to the right exposure value for the current light situation.
-The defined aperture / speed setting will then change in that way, that this EV is kept, so if you set the camera to 1/125 and ƒ 8 and you change the speed to 1/250, the camera (should) changes the ƒ stop to 4.
+The defined aperture/speed setting will then change in that way, that this EV is kept, so if you set the camera to 1/125 and ƒ 8 and you change the speed to 1/250, the camera (should) changes the ƒ stop to 4.
 Unusual, but functional.
 Another nice feature: the current depth of field is indicated by little pointers on top of the lens.

-To activate the self timer, press the little button on the right side of the lens while moving the little lever to the “V” position.
-This lever is also used to change the flash settings to “X” for electronic and “M” for old flash bulbs.
+To activate the self-timer, press the little button on the right side of the lens while moving the little lever to the “V” position.
+This lever is also used to change the flash settings to “X” for electronic and “M” for old flashbulbs.
 Flash can be used at any speed, you just need a PC sync cable.
-After 36 exposures, the camera blocks to avoid you pull put the film out of the cassette, I you believe this is too early, just press the button on top, change the number of exposures and continue carefully.
+After 36 exposures, the camera blocks to avoid you pull put the film out of the cassette, If you believe this is too early, just press the button on top, change the number of exposures and continue carefully.
 Next to or rather embedded in the advance lever is the button to release the rewind knob which can also be used for double exposures (which is also mentioned in the manual).
 In backlight situations, you can cover the light meter and measure directly from the object.
-As this cover was sadly lost, I just use on speed slower the the light meter reads.
+As this cover was sadly lost, I just use on speed slower as the light meter reads.

-For close ups, screw on on or more of the available close-up lenses.
+For close-ups, screw on one or more of the available close-up lenses.
 If you use filters, you have to compensate less light manually, as the camera obviously does not measure through the lens (TTL).